surifirstpin/biplus_documentation/docs/model01.md

 - **lookup** retrieve list of values for a specific field either from database using a query or from an item list (it is listed in the filter section during visualization).
 - **Operator** is used to retrieve single or multiple values in the filter section while using lookup.
- - **SQL** parameter is used define a valid SQL expression that results in a field value.
+ - **SQL** parameter is used to define a valid SQL expression that results in a field value.
  - **Summary** is used to retrieve the aggregate field values of the measures using the following options,
    - Sum
    - Count